Manage risk profiles

 Note:

-Risk profiles with accounts assigned to them cannot be deleted.
+• Risk profiles with accounts assigned to them cannot be deleted.

-In order to delete the default risk profile, you need to first assign a different risk profile as the default.
+• In order to delete the default risk profile, you need to first assign a different risk profile as the default.
 For details see Set the default risk profile.

-You cannot delete the Standard risk profile.
+• You cannot delete the Standard and Standard Plus risk profiles.

 Do the following: